 Deprecated in SharePoint 2019

-The aggregated newsfeed (newsfeed.aspx) is now in read-only mode.
+- The aggregated newsfeed (newsfeed.aspx) is now in read-only mode.
 We suggest using communication sites and Microsoft Teams instead.

-PerformancePoint Services depend on Microsoft Silverlight, which is on its last legs (support ends in 2021).
+- PerformancePoint Services depend on Microsoft Silverlight, which is on its last legs (support ends in 2021).
 Even though they’re still supported in SharePoint 2019, we strongly recommend making the switch to PowerBI as soon as you can.

 - InfoPath Services and the SharePoint Designer are on their way out (support will officially end in 2026).
 We doubt you’ll miss them much, however.
 There are tons of fantastic alternatives, including PowerApps (a feature-rich app builder that you can use to create and manage forms, among myriad other cool purposes) and Microsoft Flow (an easy-to-use IFTTT-style workflow builder); both are included in SharePoint 2019 through the on-premises data gateway.
 Check out what other admins are suggesting as an InfoPath replacement here.

 Removed in SharePoint 2019

-After being removed from SharePoint Online and deprecated in the previous two on-premises releases, code-based sandbox tools are now officially part of the past.
+- After being removed from SharePoint Online and deprecated in the previous two on-premises releases, code-based sandbox tools are now officially part of the past.
 A word of advice: make an inventory of all your sites that use code-based sandbox solutions, and evaluate whether they can be replaced or removed.
 Moving forward, Microsoft suggests using SharePoint Add-ins, which you can read more about here.

+Should I upgrade to SharePoint 2019?SharePoint Server 2019 brings on-premises users closer to cloud and makes hybrid implementation a breeze.
+It’s a truly modern version of SharePoint for organizations that want to push forward with their digital transformation but still need to keep aspects of their environment on-premises.
 We’ve said it before—the modern experience is here to stay.
 SharePoint 2019 comes with nearly all of the modern functionalities available in SharePoint Online, so we’d definitely recommend upgrading if you’re currently using an older version of SharePoint on-premises.
 When it comes to collaboration, user experience, and overall capability, previous releases—including SharePoint Server 2016—just can’t compete.